ZhengZhang008/GrokkingAlgorithms/README.md

 ## Chapter 10: KNN
 - K-nearest neighbours (K最近邻)
-: K-nearest neighbour basically creates an imaginary boundary to classify the data.
+: The K-Nearest Neighbor (KNN) algorithm is a popular machine learning technique used for classification and regression tasks.
+It relies on the idea that similar data points tend to have similar labels or values.
+During the training phase, the KNN algorithm stores the entire training dataset as a reference.

 - Normalization (归一化)
-: Normalization is the process of organizing data in a database.
+: Normalization is the process of reorganizing data in a database so that it meets two basic requirements: There is no redundancy of data, all data is stored in only one place.
+Data dependencies are logical, all related data items are stored together.

+- Feature extraction (特征提取)
+: Feature extraction is the name for methods that select and /or combine variables into features, effectively reducing the amount of data that must be processed, while still accurately and completely describing the original data set.

 - Regression (回归)
-: Regression refers to the process of a project regressing, or returning to a previous state.
+: Regression, one of the most common types of machine learning models, estimates the relationships between variables.
+Whereas classification models identify which category an observation belongs to, regression models estimate a numeric value.

 - Cosine similarity (余弦相似度)
 : Cosine similarity is a measure of similarity, often used to measure document similarity in text analysis.

 - Naive Bayes classifier (朴素贝叶斯分类器)
-: Naive Bayes classifier is successfully used in various applications such as spam filtering, text classification, sentiment analysis, and recommender systems.
+: Naive Bayes is a classification algorithm for binary (two-class) and multiclass classification problems.
+It is called Naive Bayes or idiot Bayes because the calculations of the probabilities for each class are simplified to make their calculations tractable.

 ## Chapter 11: The next step
 - Binary search tree (二叉查找树)